Vestibular Rehabilitation in Toronto

 We have physiotherapists Certified in Vestibular Rehabilitation.

 We can help.

-Many of these vertigo and dizziness problems come from a dysfunction of the vestibular organ, which is a small but important structure in your inner ear.
-The vestibular organ is critical for balance, coordination, and movement and when it’s impaired, patients can experience spinning (vertigo), dizziness, nausea, imbalance, visual disturbances, and light-headedness, among other debilitating symptoms.
+Vertigo and dizziness symptoms most often area a result of a dysfunction of the vestibular organ, which is a small but important structure in your inner ear.
+The vestibular organ is critical for balance, coordination, and movement and when it’s impaired, patients can experience spinning (vertigo), dizziness, nausea, imbalance, problems with vision, and light-headedness, anxiety, among other often debilitating symptoms.

 Dizziness Clinic appointments in hospitals currently have wait times of several months.
 At Cornerstone we’ve successfully treated vestibular disorders since 2007, helping hundreds of patients each year.
 We have vestibular physiotherapists certified through Emory University’s School of Medicine.
 While our assessment procedures and treatment protocols are generally similar to those in hospital programs, and are based upon clinical and medical evidence, our wait times are significantly shorter — which means you can get better, faster.

 We provide assessment and treatment for the following: